BlogCover letter

 6. The "Follow-up Inquiry" Template

 "Hi [Hiring Manager Name], I submitted my application for [Job Title] last week and wanted to confirm it was received.
 I am still very interested in the role and am available for any questions.
-View pricing for more job search tools."
+Open Cover Letter Builder to tailor your follow-up."

 Job Application Checklist